YagamiShadow/payloadtester_xss/sessions/README.md

 #### Redirect to Victim Server

-More obvious because of URL Change:
+More obvious because of URL change:

 ```
 <script>